 Plan your dates

-If you are a visiting astronomer intending to use and work up at the JCMT we request that you spend at least one office day (office hours are Monday – Friday 7:30am – 4:30pm) in Hilo.
+If you are a visiting astronomer intending to use and work up at the JCMT we request that you spend at least one office day in Hilo prior to your run.
+Our office hours are Monday – Friday 7:30am – 4:30pm.
+Please avoid weekend arrivals.
 It is also required that you spend at least one (two – if you are a first time observer) nights acclimatizing at Hale Pohaku before working at the JCMT.

 After your final night observing we recommend you spend a minimum of five additional office days in Hilo at the Hilo EAO Office before you depart.
 This is encouraged to maximize the impact of your trip.
 These office days may be spent interacting with staff, improving data reduction techniques, assessing data quality and giving seminars.
 Accommodation may be provided upon request to astronomers visiting from the EAO region and partner communities.